Chuck Wiger: Minnesota Senate

+Wiger was first elected to the Senate in 1996 as a Democratic-Farmer-Labor Party candidate and was reelected five times.
+During his tenure, he served on the Education, Finance, Environment, Veterans, State and Local Government, Jobs and Community Development, Rules and Administration, and Transportation Committees.

-His special legislative concerns include education, economic development, the environment, and water sustainability.
+His special legislative concerns included education, economic development, the environment, and water sustainability.
+The Minnesota Association of Charter Schools named Wiger the 2022 Charter School Champion for championing legislation for public school education in the Minnesota Senate.

 Personal life

 Wiger has actively served the education community in his area.
-He was the founding chair of the North St. Paul-Maplewood-Oakdale Community Education Board, and served on the board from 1973 to 1990.
+He was elected to the North St. Paul-Maplewood-Oakdale Community Education Board in 1973 at age 21, and served until 1990.
 He was also founding chair of the East Communities Youth Service Bureau, and served as a director for Northeast Metropolitan Intermediate School District 916.

-His daughter Carolyn competed on Survivor 44.
+His is the father of five children, including Carolyn Wiger, who competed on Survivor 44 and on the third season of The Traitors.